horensen/notes-to-evernote/README.md

 Want to copy all your notes from Notes into Evernote?

-Now you can.
 Run this AppleScript on your Mac.
 All your folders from Notes will also become notebooks in Evernote.

 Please take note of these limitations: